Water Gardens to visit near me

 Cascades were also a feature and the one at Chatsworth House is a great example.
 More recently the cascade at Alnwick is a modern take and well worth visiting.

-For more examples please use the search facilty at the top of this page.
+For more examples please use the search facility at the top of this page.